All guides

 Key fact

-The six techniques that cover almost everything
+The techniques that cover almost everything

 1. Counterexample